Let’s envision a world where children are at home in their bodies, in their relationships, and on Earth.

 Meet Claire

-My journey as a sexuality educator began in 2011 when I worked in the teen clinic at my community health center.
-I went on to train with and volunteer for Planned Parenthood in an educational teen theater troupe.
-I then completed my undergraduate degree at Oberlin College and spent the next five years teaching a diverse range of subjects to immigrant, refugee, disabled, and neurodiverse students only to return to sexuality education in 2021.
+Years later I completed my undergraduate degree at Oberlin College and spent the next five years teaching a diverse range of subjects to immigrant, refugee, disabled, and neurodiverse students only to return to sexuality education in 2021.
 I completed my certificate in Sexuality Education at the Antioch University of Seattle and the Our Whole Lives elementary training in 2022.
 In the spring of 2023 I started Living Earth Sex Ed.
 In 2024 I became an Anti-Incest Liberation Agent and a member of the organization Incest Aware.
+You can learn more about my work experience here.

 My family and ancestors are from Belgium, Italy, Scotland, and England.
-Outside of sexuality education spaces, I find joy and meaning in dancing, making music, and learning from plants.
+Outside of sexuality education spaces, I find joy and meaning in dancing, making music, and building a spiritual practice.

 Living Earth Sex Ed is brought to life with the help of many entities.
 You can find a long and loving list of their names here.